Jaybird BlueBuds X Review

 I also found that the fit with the BlueBuds X wasn’t as good for me personally as the JF3 Freedoms.
 Since Jaybird decided to increase the size of the driver housing with the BlueBuds X, it caused the earbuds to slip from time to time during use.
 That said, as with any pair of headphones, your mileage may vary with regards to comfort, so I’d definitely encourage testing out the headphones if you ever get the opportunity.

-Pricing on the Jaybird BlueBuds X is $169, which makes this one of the most expensive Bluetooth headphones on the market.
+At the time of writing, the Jaybird BlueBuds X is available online for $169, which makes this one of the most expensive Bluetooth headphones on the market.
 Competitors include the Plantronics BackBeat Go ($70), Jabra Sport ($70), and Jaybird Freedom Sprint ($127).
 That said, with the BlueBuds X you get great sound quality, a unique fit that actually works, excellent signal, long battery life, and a lifetime warranty against sweat.
 What more could you want?

 These days, the headphone and even the Bluetooth headphone market has become quite crowded with a sea of products that pretty much look and feel the same – a sea of mediocrity if you will.
 However, with the BlueBuds X, I think Jaybird has really spent a lot of time and effort in creating a product that really stands out from everything else on the market, and in a good way too.
 While I feel like there are some small kinks to be worked out here and there, and of course there’s the high pricetag to consider, the BlueBuds X might very well be the Bluetooth headphones you’ve been waiting for.